CeIest/BW-preview-DLer/README.md

 # BookWalker preview DLer

-BookRunner is a private Python script that downloads public preview books on [BookWalker](https://bookwalker.jp/).
+bookrunner is a private Python script that downloads public preview books on [BookWalker](https://bookwalker.jp/).

 Disclaimer: this script does ***NOT*** download or rip the paid ebooks from BookWalker.